-Nominations for the Cuthbertson, Gores, and Dinkelspiel Awards are now closed.
+Nominations for the Cuthbertson, Gores, and Dinkelspiel Awards are now open.

 The University makes the following awards annually at Commencement: